-- It is worth noting that during CARDEX, the lidar- and aircraft-measured cloud base heights were generally close in altitude to the inversion (Fig. 4).
+It is worth noting that during CARDEX, the lidar- and aircraft-measured cloud base heights were generally close in altitude to the inversion (Fig. 4).
 While many of these clouds likely penetrated at least partway through the top of the temperature inversion, rather than being capped by it, the strength of the observed inversion may help explain the relatively thin clouds in CARDEX as compared with previous works.
-(A summary of observations from bistorical trade cumulus studies may be found in Appendix Fig. A4 and Table A1.) - historical trade cumulus studies may be found in Appendix Fig. A4 and Table A1.)
+(A summary of observations from historical trade cumulus studies may be found in Appendix Fig. A4 and Table A1.)

-2.2 Large-scale contrasts between high and low water vapor conditions sis shows that while there is large variability in lower-level flow for both wet and dry cases, there are consistent differences in the upper-level flow of each case.
+2.2 Large-scale contrasts between high and low water vapor conditions

+In exploring the mechanisms contributing to this wet/dry distinction, we compare the air mass back trajectories from the NOAA HYSPLIT model for each case (Fig. 5).
+This analysis shows that while there is large variability in lower-level flow for both wet and dry cases, there are consistent differences in the upper-level flow of each case.
 On extremely dry days (Fig. 5a), the back trajectories indicate that upper-level atmospheric flow originates over the Indian subcontinent, traveling in an anticyclonic motion before arriving at MCOH as northeasterlies.
-During the 7-day air mass history, the air was continuously descending to 5 the 2-3 km range.
+During the 7-day air mass history, the air was continuously descending to the 2-3 km range.
 In contrast, for high-PWV conditions (Fig. 5b), upper-level air masses are easterly, approaching from the Bay of Bengal and Indonesia, and the 2-3 km air over MCOH has ascended from the boundary layer to the free troposphere within 4 days of observation.
 These results are consistent with the aircraft measurement results (Fig. 4): the primary distinction between wet and dry cases is in the upper-level air mass conditions.
-In 10 "wet" cases, this air originates from a more moist (low-level) environment and is transported aloft, while in "dry" cases it originates from a drier (upper-level) environment, and is brought to lower altitude due to strong subsidence in the atmosphere above the boundary layer.
-The large-scale meteorological reanalysis from ECMWF is also consistent with this interpretation, suggesting stronger subsidence and a corresponding increase in low-level divergence 15 are present in the dry cases (Fig. A3c and d).
+In "wet" cases, this air originates from a more moist (low-level) environment and is transported aloft, while in "dry" cases it originates from a drier (upper-level) environment, and is brought to lower altitude due to strong subsidence in the atmosphere above the boundary layer.
+The large-scale meteorological reanalysis from ECMWF is also consistent with this interpretation, suggesting stronger subsidence and a corresponding increase in low-level divergence are present in the dry cases (Fig. A3c and d).
 The origin of low-level air again showed no correlation with the wet/dry distinction.